-We close this section with the following remark. \begin{remark} It is important to emphasize a well-known fact that the EEG / MEG forward problem represented by model (\ref{model}) is inherently ill-posed, i.e., there are infinitely many alternative pairs $(\q,\n)$ which can result in the same measurements $\y.$ In other words, even under a perfectly accurate forward model (\ref{model}), one cannot uniquely recover $\q_0$ without further constraints or priors, which is an unavoidable consequence of the underlying physics.
+We note that, while $\R$ can be estimated from the observed data and $\N$ is often estimable under suitable experimental conditions (e.g., from pre-stimulus activity in task-related experiments), the source covariance matrix $\Q_0$ is typically unknown.

-We also note that the above analysis is based on the assumption that (\ref{uncorr}) holds.
-If this is not the case, the key expression for the signal covariance matrix $\R$ in (\ref{R}) does not hold, and consequently, the analysis of Sections \ref{MSE} and \ref{LCMV} is not valid, so that, e.g., the equality (\ref{EQ}) does not hold in this case - see \cite{Moiseev2015} for a thorough analysis of the consequences of this fact. \end{remark}
+\begin{remark} It is important to emphasize a well-known fact that the EEG / MEG forward problem represented by model (\ref{model}) is inherently ill-posed, i.e., there are infinitely many alternative pairs $(\q,\n)$ which can result in the same measurements $\y.$ In other words, even under a perfectly accurate forward model (\ref{model}), one cannot uniquely recover $\q_0$ without further constraints or priors, which is an unavoidable consequence of the underlying physics. \end{remark}